 Additionally, we may collect personal data such as your name, company, job title, and contact information when you purchase a report in order to provide you with an invoice and track the popularity of our reports.
 In addition, we keep All Access Membership emails and passwords on hand in order to provide optimum customer service – such as email you when you have forgotten your password.

 We may also collect personal data such as name, company, job title, email address, and country of location when you sign up to our mailing list.
-We use third-party providers, MailChimp and Madmimi, to deliver our news and updates to those who request to be a part of our mailing list.
+We use a third-party provider, HubSpot, to deliver our news and updates to those who request to be a part of our mailing list.
 Using these services, we gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our email communications.
-For more information, please see MailChimp’s privacy notice and MadMimi’s privacy notice.
+For more information, please see HubSpot’s privacy notice.
 You can unsubscribe at any time by clicking the unsubscribe link at the bottom of our emails.
-In addition, Wine Intelligence allows you to personalise what email communications you receive, such as Network News, Report Alerts, Event and Company Updates, and Vinitrac® Updates.
-You can change your preference at any time by emailing Courtney Abernathy at email@example.com.
+You can also email Courtney Abernathy at email@example.com with any questions or to request to be removed from our list.

 HOW DO WE USE YOUR PERSONAL INFORMATION?